jeremytammik/tbc/a/1975_nairobi.md

   Ahah we did many things:
   - automatically place furniture in housing (from beds, the easiest, to TV set, kitchen appliances and bathroom stuff)
   - automatically place electric fixtures in housing (lights, switches, plugs) or HVAC elements (ventilation, heating)
-  - automatically recognize housing units and name Rooms from their caracteristics The first 2 examples use mainly simple geometric rules while the last makes an extensive use of boolean 2D operations.
+  - automatically recognize housing units and name Rooms from their characteristics The first 2 examples use mainly simple geometric rules while the last makes an extensive use of boolean 2D operations.
   And we are currently working on connecting 2 elements with for ex. cold water pipe, which is not that easy (more geometry there ;))